 Living in the suburbs isn’t economically beneficial if it requires you buy a second car.

-As most of you know, my husband and I share one car, and even it stays parked at least 3 days per week.
-I work from home now, but before this I typically took the train or walked to work.
-My husband walks to his office.
-This set-up wasn’t accidental.
-When we were shopping for apartments a year and a half ago, we only looked within walking distance of both our jobs.
-People have balked at our pricey $1,750/mo rent, and then in the same breath told me they pay $250/mo to park at their office.
-For whatever reason, we seem to be of the very few that understand that a dollar is a dollar is a dollar, regardless of whether your spend it on housing or vehicle costs.
+People have balked at my pricey $1,750/mo rent, and then in the same breath told me they pay $250/mo to park at their office.
+For whatever reason, I seem to be of the very few that understand that a dollar is a dollar is a dollar, regardless of whether you spend it on housing or vehicle costs.

 You can afford to spend $200,000 more on a house if you can get by with only one car.